tfarras/nodejs-deploy/README.md

 jobs:
   push_to_registry: # name of our first job
     name: Push Docker image to GitHub Packages # User-friendly name which is displayed in the process of execution
-    runs-on: ubuntu-latest # this job should be runned on the ubuntu-latest runner
+    runs-on: ubuntu-latest # this job should be run on the ubuntu-latest runner
     steps:
       - name: Check out the repo # name of the first step, it'll checkout latest commit in the master branch
         uses: actions/checkout@v2